mh3nj/Aether/visaOfficer.md

 ## the problem it solves

-building a website involves two distinct phases. the first is development — writing code, building layouts, implementing features. the second is post-launch optimization — SEO setup, meta tags, schema markup, image compression, accessibility checks, broken link detection, security headers, performance analysis.
+building a website involves two distinct phases. the first is development;writing code, building layouts, implementing features. the second is post-launch optimization;SEO setup, meta tags, schema markup, image compression, accessibility checks, broken link detection, security headers, performance analysis.

 the second phase is tedious, time-consuming, and typically requires switching between 10–15 different online tools, services, and manual processes. for a full-time web developer, this adds hours to every project.